ron23/jekyll-now/_posts/2018-6-29-asyncModyleInitialization.md

 I want to create a wrapper around AWS-SDK - let's take dynamoDB for example.
 My wrapper will have bunch of functions that uses aws-sdk to talk to dynamo.
 All the functions within that wrapper will modify a single table.
 The tricky part is: That table name is not static and can be different based on the execution.
-As a matter of fact we use AWS Parameter Store for it which means those config will be available asynchronously.
+As a matter of fact we use AWS Parameter Store for it which means those config will be available asynchronously, at runtime.
+Problem is, how do you write the code in a smart way and keep it DRY.

 Ideally if the config we're static I would just do womething like: